Nakskov Fjord: Geography

+Islands

+There are around 10 islands in the fjord along with some smaller islets.
+The largest islands are named Enehøje, Vejlø and Slotø.

 Inner fjord

 The inner fjord (indrefjord) is the part of the fjord that narrows and reaches Nakskov.
 It is located right next to the town center.
 Along the inner fjord are walking tracks.
 The area is also good for fishing.
 Many bird species nest in the inner fjord area and are especially of interest for bird-watchers.

 Nature

 Nakskov fjord is a Natura 2000 protected bird habitat since May, 1983.
 The total surface area of the protected habitat is 85 km2.
 Many species of birds are found in the fjord and the inner fjord area including mute swan, crested grebe, gadwall, shoveler, pochard, tufted duck and the beautiful bearded tit.
 During the migration season such species as little gull and black tern can also be seen.
 The fjord is also a protected habitat for dolphins and porpoises.

 Tourism

 The area is quite popular with tourists as well as with the local population.